Easy Chocolate Crinkle Cookies

 - Beat wet ingredients: Use an electric mixer to beat butter and sugar.
 Add eggs and vanilla, then mix until combined.
 Add dry ingredients and beat just until combined.

 - Chill dough for at least 2 hours or overnight.
 When ready to bake, preheat the oven to 350 F. Line a baking sheet with parchment paper and set aside.

 - Assemble: Scoop cookie dough and roll into a ball.
 Immediately coat in granulated sugar, then confectioners’ sugar.
 Place on parchment-lined cookie sheet and repeat with remaining dough.

 - Bake cookies at 350° F for 10 to 12 minutes.

 As with many recipes, it’s best to weigh your ingredients with a kitchen scale.
 If you don’t have a scale, fluff up the flour then spoon it into a measuring cup (don’t pack the flour down into the cup).
 Level off with a knife.
 Do the same with cocoa powder.

 Be aware of the dough temperature.
 You want the dough to stay chilled up until it goes into the oven.
 This means working quickly and ideally in a dry climate (humidity will cause sugar to dissolve).
-When rolling the dough into balls, don’t overwork the dough.
+Don’t overwork the dough when rolling into balls.
 Your body temperature will warm the dough if it’s in your hands for too long.